Oluwatosin1620/LITA-HR-DATA/README.md

 **Summary**: The 25-34 age group dominates many job roles, particularly in Sales and Research, where dissatisfaction is also high.
 This suggests that younger employees in these roles may need enhanced development and recognition programs to maintain their engagement.

+### General Summary and Recommendations
+This analysis shows that the Sales and R&D departments have the highest attrition, with employees aged 25-34 forming the majority in nearly all departments.
+Life Sciences and Medical education fields contribute significantly to employee numbers but also face high attrition rates.
+Sales Executive and Research Scientist roles exhibit high levels of dissatisfaction, indicating potential for improvement in job design, workload management, and employee support structures.

+#### Recommendations
+* Enhanced Career Development for Young Professionals: Offering targeted career development programs for employees aged 25-34 could help retain this demographic, which is the largest and most likely to seek external opportunities.

+* Job Redesign in High-Attrition Roles: Roles with high dissatisfaction, particularly Sales Executive and Research Scientist, may benefit from job redesigns, increased support, and clearer career paths.

+* Departmental Engagement Initiatives: The Sales department’s high attrition suggests a need for engagement initiatives that could include team-building activities, clear progression plans, and improved working conditions.

+* Targeted Retention in Education Fields: Focus on Life Sciences and Medical fields, where attrition is notably high, to understand and address the specific causes of turnover, possibly through tailored retention and rewards programs.

+* Continued Support for Senior Employees: For employees over 55, the organization can introduce programs that support longer-term retention, such as flexible working hours or transition planning.

+  Implementing these strategies could strengthen retention across departments, foster growth, and enhance job satisfaction, promoting a balanced, motivated, and committed workforce.